 If you live in an apartment or even a house that’s not very large, this can be a challenge.
 You might need to come up with some creative solutions to create enough space for both cats to be happy.
 Here are a few ideas.

-If the aggressor has claimed the existing litter box then getting a second one may be necessary.
+If the aggressor has claimed the existing litter box then getting a second one, or even a third, may be necessary.
 Place this litter box as far away from the other litter box as possible, preferably in a quiet and concealed area, as the victim will likely be skittish and appreciate some privacy to do their business.

 Animals heavily rely on scent to mark their territory.
 This means that your cat may be very unhappy that somebody new is leaving their scent in their litter box.